 Most types of limited company business loans are flexible, meaning you can use them for any business-related expense.
 The additional funding can help your company get through a slow sales period or boost your business growth by purchasing property or additional machinery.

-- Supporting business growth and expansion
+- Fund business growth and expansion

-- Recruitment for additional staff
+- Recruit additional staff

 - Expanding premises

 - Renovation/refurbishment of current premises

 - Invest in new equipment and machinery

 - Improve cashflow

 You'll notice these are usually larger, one-off expenses, rather than part of the day-to-day running of the business.
 Day-to-day expenses will come out of the business's existing cash flow rather than a business loan.

 How limited company loans work

 To apply for a limited company loan you’ll need to find lenders and fill out an online form.
 You will be required to provide all necessary details to verify your business, including the registered name of your limited company, your registered number and SIC code (or US equivalent).